chucksn/terraform-ec2/README.md

 - AWS credentials configured with appropriate permissions.
 - Terraform cloud configured and enabled to CLI-driven run workflow.

-Open the backend.tf file and edit the cloud block within terraform block to your terraform cloud organization and specific workspace.
+Open the terraform.tf file and edit the cloud block within terraform block to your terraform cloud organization and specific workspace.

 ```hcl
 terraform {